 Note: the Australian and Victorian governments are providing funds to the Australian portion.

-The Japan funded portion of the HESC pilot phase is coordinated by the CO2-Free Hydrogen Supply Chain Technology Association (HySTRA), acting on behalf of KHI, J-POWER, Iwatani Corporation and Shell.
+The Japan funded portion of the HESC pilot phase is coordinated by the CO2-Free Hydrogen Supply Chain Technology Association (HySTRA), acting on behalf of KHI, J-POWER, Iwatani Corporation, Shell, JXTG Nippon Oil and Energy Corporation and “K” line (Kawasaki Kisen Kaisha Ltd).
 The Japanese funded portion includes converting brown coal to gas in the Latrobe Valley, transporting liquid hydrogen by sea and then unloading it in Japan.

 Note: the Japanese Government is providing funds to the Japanese portion.